 We like to try what comes across our way.
-First up were rice stuffed mussels!
+First up were rice-stuffed mussels!
 This was a specialty that I enjoyed when I was a little kid on the beach with my parents.
-They were sold from street vendors walking along the beach carrying a tray, or also along the streets.
+They were sold by street vendors walking along the beach carrying a tray, or also along the streets.

 We continue to wander our way through the small streets, and find each place is filled with different music, often with singers or small bands playing live.
 A city that never sleeps.
-This sentence can also be used for Istanbul!
+This sentence can also be said about Istanbul!

 And then we stand in front of it .. a small kebab house on a corner, decorated with pictures of Anthony Bourdain.
 In his series “No Reservations” he recommends the kebabs from a small ‚hole-in-the-wall‘ restaurant Dürümzade.
 Heeding his advice, we decide to eat the Adana Kebab Dürüm and do not regret it.
 Simply put, it’s absolutely delicious.

-James and I love traveling, foreign cultures and food.
+James and I love traveling to foreign cultures and food.
 So Anthony Bourdain’s travels and his quotes have a special place in our hearts.
-On of our favorite quotes of his is: “If you’re twenty-two, physically fit, hungry to learn and be better, I urge you to travel – as far and as widely as possible.
+One of our favorite quotes of his is: “If you’re twenty-two, physically fit, hungry to learn and be better, I urge you to travel – as far and as widely as possible.
 Sleep on floors if you have to.
 Find out how other people live and eat and cook.
 Learn from them – wherever you go.” – Anthony Bourdain

 Istanbul in the Rain